-Either of these, baptism in the Holy Ghost or cleansing through washing by the Word of God, could be meant in Heb 10:22.
+- Also, in the New Testament, we find both the baptism in the Holy Ghost, which results in could be meant in Heb 10:22.
 However, the meaning that is carried here is that, in God's eyes we are totally clean, spiritually, physically, and ceremonially, and thus we have the right to approach the throne of God, anytime, in full assurance of acceptance.
 God has made us clean, therefore, we are truly clean; and through Christ we are eternally clean.
-(See the story of God's dealings with Peter concerning the cleansing of the Gentiles by God, through the Holy Spirit, in Acts 10:10-11:18)
+(See the story of God's dealings with Peter concerning the cleansing of the Gentiles by God, through the